kennyy6/BDOWeightWatch/README.md

 To Do list
 - [ ] Add a function that notifies through telegram that players has stopped cooking
 - [ ] Somehow scans the process to see if its running if not then notify
-- [ ] If user requests a specfic commands shut down the pc
+- [x] If user requests a specfic commands shut down the pc
+  -  Command is "/shutdown" Also allows user to verify if that is what they intended to do.
 - [ ] Notification works without the user having to show the screen.
 - [ ] Set time when it scans (possible user input)
 - [ ] Graphical interface and a way for user to input their telegram api